 As founder and CEO of SuperSphereVR, Lucas Wilson works with the SuperSphere teams in LA, NYC, and Singapore on end-to-end VR/AR projects, creating entertaining, immersive experiences that push the boundaries of technology and creativity.
 A film technology veteran, he has also worked in executive positions at ASSIMILATE, 3ality Technica, the Cameron|Pace Group, and others – always pushing forward the intersection of technology and creativity.

 In collaboration with today’s top musical artists from “concept through delivery,” SuperSphere transforms the live performance landscape with their advanced ArcRunner technology.
 Platform agnostic, Supersphere offers fans the broadest selection of viewing opportunities available today.
 They build the live-streaming world of clients’ dreams, shot in 360º, 180º, 4K, or HD.
 Any camera, any combination needed – they deliver an immersive performance unlike any other.
-Clients include: Facebook, Oculus, Verizon, Disney, FOX, Sony, DirecTV, Reebok, Telefonica, Samsung, and many others.
-See article on SuperSphere in Billboard Magazine.
+Clients include Meta (Facebook), Oculus, Verizon, Disney, FOX, Sony, DirecTV, Reebok, Telefonica, Samsung, and many others.